Xenonesis/DocMagic/Architecture.md

-# DocMagic System Architecture
+# docverse System Architecture

-This document provides a detailed technical overview of the DocMagic project.
+This document provides a detailed technical overview of the docverse project.
 It outlines the system's architecture, core components, data flows, and the engineering rationale behind key technology choices, intended for developers and contributors.

 ## 1. High-Level Architecture 🏛️

-DocMagic operates on a serverless, client-server model.
+docverse operates on a serverless, client-server model.
 This modern architecture separates the user interface (frontend) from the backend services, which are managed by a third-party Backend-as-a-Service (BaaS) provider.
 This enhances scalability, simplifies development, and allows for independent evolution of the frontend and backend components.

 - **Frontend (Next.js Client):** A modern, interactive web application responsible for all user interactions, rendering the UI, and communicating with the backend and AI services.